munizart/munizart.github.io/_posts/2018-10-11-introducing-idle-comp.md

 ----
--layout: post
+-layout: "post"
--title: Introducing IdleComp.
-Composing even when urgent
+-title: "Introducing IdleComp.
+Composing even when urgent"
 ----

 ### What this post is about?